Tell us about your background

 We were pioneers in real-time streaming price technology, having spotted a gap in the market related to streaming prices to websites in real-time.
 At the time, people largely just saw static information on a website.
 Our technology was a game changer and gave us an edge, allowing us to build momentum.
 We then began to create different ways to visualise the data using tickers, watchlists and charts, for example, and the business has continually evolved since then.

-And, for the past 20+ years, we’ve always strived to develop our solutions with modular architecture in mind, identifying valuable sub-products within our products.
-This has enabled us to easily expand our product suite to cater for the needs of fintechs looking to build the same solutions to solve the same problems – for example, financial institutions wanting to create their own mobile apps can use our native mobile charts which are already built with all the analysis tools required for any type of market data.
+And, for the past 20+ years, we’ve always strived to develop our solutions with a modular architecture in mind, identifying valuable sub-products within our products.
+This has enabled us to easily expand our product suite to cater for the needs of fintechs looking to build the same solutions to solve the same problems.
+For example, financial institutions wanting to create their own mobile apps can use our native mobile charts which are already built with all the analysis tools required for any market data.
 This is one of the highest user-rated finance apps available.
 Financial institutions can leverage the years of work and experience we’ve put into this and don’t need to build this themselves.

 With NetStation, our market information terminal, we have differentiated our product by also interfacing with a wide range of alternative data sources, offering cost savings, and the option for customers to publish their own data on the platform too.
 This means that, unlike our main competitors in this space, you are never bound to a specific data source or provider.